chhaylatte/Reactive/README.md

 `Reactive` is a wrapper object that implements an observer system to notify listeners of initial and updated values.
 There is no stream of data, just single update propagation.

 ## Why
 Reactive style can help keep code maintainable by reducing the amount of code and complexity.
-Team or project constraints may not allow the use of a reactive framework such as `Combine` or `RxSwift`, so `Reactive` can be an alternative.  `Reactive` works with Swift 5.1, and takes very little time to learn.  `Reactive` does not need any extra coding overhead of unsubscribing, retaining, or releasing any objects.  `Reactive` is smart enough to discard handlers if the associated listener is deallocated.
+Team or project constraints, such as requiring older versions of iOS, may not allow the use of a reactive framework such as `Combine` or `RxSwift`, so `Reactive` can be an alternative.  `Reactive` works with Swift 5.1, and takes very little time to learn.  `Reactive` does not need any extra coding overhead of unsubscribing, retaining, or releasing any objects.  `Reactive` is smart enough to discard handlers if the associated listener is deallocated.

 ## How
 `Reactive` is conceptually just a wrapper object that provides a built in observer method.
 Simply use the bind method on `Reactive` to define how to handle new and initial values.  `Reactive` can be used as either a wrapper object, or as a Swift property wrapper.